jangevaare/GeneticBitArrays.jl/README.md

 ```

 ## Notes
-* For a full featured package for genetic sequences see [BioSequences.jl](https://github.com/BioJulia/BioSequences.jl).
+* For a full featured package for biological sequences see [BioSequences.jl](https://github.com/BioJulia/BioSequences.jl).